TouchKeys is now available at TouchKeys.co.uk!

 The TouchKeys are a new musical instrument transforming the piano-style keyboard into an expressive multi-touch control surface.
 The TouchKeys are touch sensors that can be added to the surface of any keyboard, measuring the location of the musician's fingers on the keys during performance.

 The project was launched on the crowd-funding website Kickstarter on 29 July 2013 and successfully finished its campaign on 2 September 2013.
 The campaign raised funding to build sets of TouchKeys that any musician can install on their own keyboard.
-They shipped by the end of January 2014.
-In January 2015, a second production run will commence, with identical prices and similar terms to the Kickstarter campaign.
-Please see here for how to order a kit.
+They shipped by the end of January 2014, and a second production run completed in 2015.
+In 2016, the project spun out into an independent company, TouchKeys Instruments Ltd, which sells kits and instruments to musicians worldwide.

 TouchKeys in the News